-In this course students will learn the discipline of anthropology, the scientific study of human diversity and similarity.
+This course provides an introduction to the discipline of anthropology, the scientific study of human diversity and similarity.
 It will discuss the various subfields of anthropology (archaeology, linguistic anthropology and physical/biological anthropology), as well as some of the classic themes of anthropology that have emerged over the years.
 It will focus on themes that have recently emerged in anthropology such as visual anthropology, the anthropology of dance, the anthropology of violence and anthropology of the internet.